-- A. The season of play for football shall be May 1 to the Alberta Bowl (ASAA provincial football championship) to be held no later than the fourth Saturday in November and the preceding Friday night.
-The season of play is not intended to include July and August.
-Teams may begin practice in the fall, starting August 16.
-See SECTION V ACTIVITIES, Item 3, for more information. - B. In the sport of football, high school students will not be eligible for high school football if they participate on a community (i.e. spring/club) football team that overlaps ASAA season of play and which does not follow the policies outlined below: - I. Only sixty percent (60%) of a midget team's players can be enrolled in one particular high school team.
+A. The season of play for football shall be May 1 to the Alberta Bowl (ASAA Provincial Football Championship).
+Quarterfinals will commence on the second Saturday of November.

+The season of play is not intended to include summer holidays, however, teams may begin their season on August 16.
+See SECTION V - ACTIVITIES, Item 3, for more information.

+- B. In the sport of football, high school students will not be eligible for high school football if they participate on a community (i.e. spring/club) football team that overlaps ASAA season of play and which does not follow the policies outlined below: - I. Only sixty percent (60%) of a midget team's players can be enrolled in one particular high school team.
 For clarity, sixty percent (60%) quota applies to Grade 10 and 11 players from any particular high school football team.
 This applies to spring/club teams that ASAA eligible student athletes participate on immediately prior to the ASAA football season of play in the spring. - II.
-Reporting Zone secretaries will be responsible for getting the rosters of the midget teams in their area, that will list the names of the athletes and what high school football team they play for.
-Zone secretaries will then report to the ASAA if there are any teams/players not adhering to the above rules. - III.
+Reporting Zone manager will be responsible for getting the rosters of the midget teams in their area, that will list the names of the athletes and what high school football team they play for.
+Zone managers will then report to the ASAA if there are any teams/players not adhering to the above rules. - III.
 Penalty Any school team that is in violation of these rules will be deemed ineligible to play in any ASAA sanctioned high school football match.